SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Many references to specific software versions use version name of software projects.
+Many references to specific software versions use ambiguous version names to do so.
 The current Software Heritage model doesn’t provide explicit and formal version identification.

 The goal of this task is to add version information to the Software